This post may contain affiliate links. Please see our disclosure policy.

 - Next, pour the vegetable oil into a medium saucepan – it should come at least ½ but not more than ¾ up the side of the pan.
 Place over a medium heat – it is hot enough when a small piece of apple sizzles after being dropped in.
 You can also use a deep-fat fryer and heat the oil to 175C.

 - Once the oil is at the correct temperature, drop in a spoonful of the batter.
 It should puff up a little.
 Cook for 2-3 minutes, or until golden underneath, before carefully flipping over and continuing to fry for around 2 more minutes.
+You don't want to overcrowd the pan as this drops the temperature but frying 3 at a time usually is fine.

 - When golden all over, remove from the oil using a slotted spoon and set onto the prepared baking sheet.
 Leave for about a minute to let any excess oil drain off.